Matthew Gasvoda 1959 - 2020 - Obituary

 He is survived by his sisters, Jackie Gasvoda, Joni (Bob) Burskey and Jane Iams.
 Also surviving are a niece, Amber Iams; and a nephew, Donald Iams.

 Family and friends are welcome from noon to 6 p.m.
-Sunday, August 2, in Pittsburgh Cremation and Funeral Care, 3287 Washington Road, McMurray, PA 15317, (724) 260-5546.
-A Catholic blessing service will be celebrated at the funeral home at 11 a.m.
+Sunday, August 2, in Pittsburgh Cremation and Funeral Care, 3287 Washington Road, McMurray, PA 15317, 724-260-5546.
+A Catholic blessing service will be celebrated in the funeral home at 11 a.m.
 Monday, August 3, for immediate family only.
-Internment will follow at Saint Mary's Cemetery in Cecil.
+Internment will follow in Saint Mary's Cemetery in Cecil.